marianski-lab/marianski-lab.github.io/people.md

 > <img src="/assets/img/RKwok.jpeg" alt="drawing" width="200" class="left" align="left"/>
 > ## <a href="mailto:rkwok@gradcenter.cuny.edu">Ryan Kwok</a>
 >
-> **Research Interest:** Ryans uses methods of density-functional theory to investigate how modification of the electronic properties of participating groups of glycosyl donor affect the stereochemical output of the glycosylation reaction.
+> **Research Interest:** Ryans uses methods of density-functional theory to investigate how external force and modification of the electronic properties of substrates modifies the underlying potential-energy surface of glycosylation reaction and other simple organic reactions.
 >
 > **Methods:** Quantum chemical calculations (Gaussian16, FHI-aims and CP2K) and data analysis (Python).